What is Painting

 various parts of the subject as if you where applying it with a

 paint brush, hence the term 'Painting with Light'.
-It's usually done
+It's often done

 in a single exposure long enough to be able to gradually light the